We’re based in the UK but ship to destinations all over the world including the USA!

 30th March 2010

-The kit may pass the test, but this doesn't mean the kit is road legal.
+The kit may pass, but that does not necessarily mean that it is road legal.